TTS-cdac-mumbai/multilingual-chatbot/README.md

 ## Features:
 * easliy plugable on any website
 * speech interface
-* tranlitration
+* translitration
 * lightweight

 Demo is available [here](https://speechindia.in/chatbot/multilingual/)

-Modification are do on [this](https://github.com/Elysian01/Rasa-Chatbot-UI) repo
+Modification are done on [this](https://github.com/Elysian01/Rasa-Chatbot-UI) repo